-- the designation of the class and/or series of preferred stock; - the voting rights, if any, of the preferred stock; - the number of shares of the preferred stock, the liquidation preference per share of the preferred stock and the offering price of the preferred stock; - the dividend rate(s), period(s) and/or payment day(s) or method(s) of calculation thereof applicable to the preferred stock; - the date from which dividends on the preferred stock shall accumulate, if applicable; - the procedures for any auction and remarketing, if any, for the preferred stock; - the provision for a sinking fund, if any, for the preferred stock; - the provision for, and any restriction on, redemption or repurchase, if applicable, of the preferred stock; - any listing of the preferred stock on any securities exchange;
+- the designation of the class or series of preferred stock; - the voting rights, if any, of the class or series of preferred stock; - the number of shares of the class or series of preferred stock, the liquidation preference per share of the class or series of preferred stock and the offering price of the shares of preferred stock; - the dividend rate(s), period(s) and/or payment day(s) or method(s) of calculation thereof applicable to the class or series of preferred stock; - the date from which dividends on the class or series of preferred stock shall accumulate, if applicable;

-- the terms and conditions, if applicable, upon which the preferred stock may or will be convertible into or exchangeable for our common stock or other securities or property, including the conversion price or manner of calculation thereof; - the relative ranking and preferences of the preferred stock as to dividend rights and rights upon liquidation, dissolution or winding up of our affairs; - whether interests in shares of preferred stock would be represented by depositary shares; - any limitations on ownership and restrictions on transfer in addition to those described below; - any limitations on the issuance of any class or series of preferred stock ranking senior or equal to any series of preferred stock being offered as to dividend rights and rights upon liquidation, dissolution or the winding up of our affairs; - a discussion of U.S. federal income tax considerations applicable to the preferred stock; and - any other specific terms, preferences, conversion and other rights, voting powers, restrictions, limitations as to dividends and other distributions, qualifications and terms and conditions of redemption of the preferred stock.
+- the procedures for any auction and remarketing, if any, for the class or series of preferred stock; - · the provision for a sinking fund, if any, for the class or series of preferred stock; - · the provision for, and any restriction on, redemption or repurchase, if applicable, of the class or series of preferred stock; - any listing of the class or series of preferred stock on any securities exchange; - the terms and conditions, if applicable, upon which the class or series of preferred stock may or will be convertible into or exchangeable for our common stock or other securities or property, including the conversion price or manner of calculation thereof; - the relative ranking and preferences of the class or series of preferred stock as to dividend rights and rights upon liquidation, dissolution or winding up of our affairs; - whether interests in shares of preferred stock of the class or series would be represented by depositary shares; - any limitations on ownership and restrictions on transfer in addition to those described below; - any limitations on the issuance of any class or series of preferred stock ranking senior or equal to any class or series of preferred stock being offered as to dividend rights and rights upon liquidation, dissolution or the winding up of our affairs; - a discussion of U.S. federal income tax considerations applicable to the class or series of preferred stock; and - any other specific terms, preferences, conversion and other rights, voting powers, restrictions, limitations as to dividends and other distributions, qualifications and terms and conditions of redemption of the class or series of preferred stock.